9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ::::

 We start by calling `entrySetText` to set the contents of the entry box (the place where the user types in the URL) to the empty string.
-That\'s because the same widget gets reused over the lifetime of the program, and we don\'t want the last URL the user entered to remain there.
+That's because the same widget gets reused over the lifetime of the program, and we don't want the last URL the user entered to remain there.
 Next, we set up actions for the two buttons in the dialog.
 If the users clicks on the cancel button, we simply remove the dialog box from the screen by calling `widgetHide` on it.
 If the user clicks the OK button, we call